cvillaru/Portfolio/README.md

 # Portfolio

--   css changed
+-   css updated
--   layout looks better
+-   better scrolling implemented
 -   NEED TO MAKE "MY STORY SO FAR" collapsable when mouse hovered
 -   current titles in navbar goes in "MY STORY SO FAR".